OGC Op. No. 09-03-06

 (B) The Secretary may, under regulations which may be prescribed by the Secretary, exempt from subparagraph (A)(ii), individually or by class, multiple employer welfare arrangements which are not fully insured.
 Any such exemption may be granted with respect to any arrangement or class of arrangements only if such arrangement or each arrangement which is a member of such class meets the requirements of section 3(1) and section 4 necessary to be considered an employee welfare benefit plan to which this title applies.

 Therefore, under ERISA, two or more trades or businesses are not considered to be a MEWA, but rather a single employer, if they are within the same control group.
-See 29 U.S.C.
+See 29 U.S.C. § 1002(40)(B)(i).
+Whether a trade or business is under “common control” with another trade or business is a determination to be made under regulations of the federal Secretary of Labor.
+See 29 U.S.C. § 1002(40)(B)(iii).

 The inquirer has not provided the Insurance Department with an analysis or determination from the Secretary of Labor addressing whether the aggregation of nursing homes would qualify as a control group under ERISA.
 In the absence thereof, it appears that the aggregation of nursing homes would constitute a self-funded MEWA, and that the New York Insurance Law would prohibit self-funding of health benefits, unless licensed as an insurer in New York.